PragmaticCoder/reddit_user_habits/README.md

 # subreddit_analysis
 Discover the posting and commenting habits of the users of a particular subreddit with subreddit_analysis

-To analyze a subreddit, do:
+To analyze a subreddit, edit the first few lines of the `analyze.py` using your own credentials, then do:

     python analyze.py your_subreddit